-The Promise 6 Day workshop was one of the most inspiring events I have ever attended: like a grownup "Show & Tell" with each member standing in their truth for three minutes and owning their business, their money, and their creativity.
+he Promise 6 Day workshop was one of the most inspiring events.
+I have ever attended: like a grown-up "Show & Tell" with each member standing in their truth for three minutes and owning their business, their money, and their creativity.
 It truly was a life-changing moment for me.